-In order for the Kurita Group to fulfill its social responsibilities, its suppliers who provide raw materials, supplies, and perform services also need to cooperate with the Group’s CSR initiatives.The Group has newly formulated the Kurita Group CSR Procurement Guidelines to set out the Group’s common policy on procurement and expectations of suppliers, such as respecting basic human rights, preserving the earth’s environment, and complying with laws, regulations, and social norms.
+The Group has newly formulated the Kurita Group Procurement Policy, as a common policy on procurement for the Group, as well as the Kurita Group CSR Procurement Guidelines to set out the Group’s expectations of suppliers, such as respecting basic human rights, preserving the earth’s environment, and complying with laws, regulations, and social norms.

 - To conduct transactions in consideration of basic human rights, occupational health and safety, and preservation of the global environment in compliance with laws and regulations as well as social norms;